maryash/maryash.github.io/s18/lab22.md

 A sequence of characters (i.e. letters, numbers, symbols) is called a string.
 To indicate a string, we use quotes (either single or double, just as long as they match up) to indicate the start and end (a fancier way to say that is: quotes deliminate the string).
 For example, for our first program, we wrote:

     print("Hello, World!")

-The string, or sequence of characters, Hello, World!, was printed to the screen.
+The string, or sequence of characters, `Hello, World!`, was printed to the screen.
 We can also store strings to be used again in the program.
 For example,

     greeting = "Hello, World!"
     print(greeting)

 creates a location in memory that can be accessed by typing the name (or identifier) that we chose: greeting. greeting stores the string Hello, World!.
 While the quotes are not stored, we will often write "Hello, World!" to make it more clear where the string begins and ends.
 When we execute the code above, it will create the variable, greeting, and then print out the message:

     Hello, World!

 We can use the variable any number of times.
 For example, if we wanted to print the message twice, we could use:

     greeting = "Hello, World!"
     print(greeting)
     print(greeting)

 ### More Useful String Methods